pecknigel/learning-resources/index.md

 heading: Learning Initiatives
 ---

 Welcome to the Academy Library.
+Here you’ll find resources to support your learning and involvement with the academy.

 Consider this the entranceway.

-Here you’ll find resources to support your learning and involvement with the academy.
-Starting with a live view of the learning initiatives that are currently underway.
+We start with a live view of the learning initiatives that are underway.

+There’s something fir everyone.
 All levels of learners are catered for.
-Take a look around and [book a session](https://prescriptionfree.academy/) when you’re ready.
+Take a look around and [book a session](https://prescriptionfree.academy/) when you’re ready to get started.

 # Learning Initiatives